 - Give now: If you have a Giving Fund at NCF, it’s likely that you have an available Fund balance for times like this.
 You can easily log in to your Fund from your phone or laptop 24/7 to quickly recommend grants at the moment disaster strikes.
+Search for ministries in the area of the disaster or global disaster-relief organizations familiar to you.

 - Give later: It’s important to remember that the need for support doesn’t end when media coverage dies down.
 As time goes by, donations slack, and relief efforts and organizations struggle.
-It takes time, hard work and money to recover after things like fires and storms.
-You can make a difference by setting up a recurring grant from your Giving Fund to provide ongoing support during the critical months and years ahead.
+It takes time, hard work, and money to recover after things like fires and storms.
+You can make a difference by setting up a recurring grant from your Giving Fund to provide ongoing support during the critical months or years ahead.

 - Give non-cash assets: If you really want to step up your support, consider giving non-cash assets.
 Appreciated securities are a simple and quick way to get started (business interests and real estate are other options that require advanced planning).
 These types of tax-efficient donations may help you reduce or eliminate capital gains taxes, get a larger deduction, and give more overall to provide relief through grants to Christian nonprofits and other charities.